Registration

 Guarantors

-In some instances a Guarantor may be required.
-If this is the case the Guarantor will be referenced and subject to a credit search in the same manner as the applicant and must be able to show sufficient income or savings to cover the rental payments in the event that the tenant defaults for whatever reason.
+In some cases a Guarantor may be required.
+If this is the case the Guarantor will be referenced and subject to a credit search in the same way as the tenants and must be able to show sufficient income or savings to cover the rental payments should you default for whatever reason.
+They will remain your guarantor for as long as you stay in the property, unless you are able to be re-referenced to prove that they are no longer required.

 Tenancy Agreement